Memo on installing ModSecurity and applying it to Apache (Ubuntu 24.04 LTS)

 /etc/apache2/mods-enabled/security2.conf … # Include OWASP ModSecurity CRS rules if installed #IncludeOptional /usr/share/modsecurity-crs/*.load IncludeOptional /etc/apache2/modsecurity-crs/coreruleset-4.3.0/crs-setup.conf IncludeOptional /etc/apache2/modsecurity-crs/coreruleset-4.3.0/rules/*.conf … sudo apache2ctl -t # The syntax check will probably result in an error.
 AH00526: Syntax error on line 818 of /etc/apache2/modsecurity-crs/coreruleset-4.3.0/crs-setup.conf: ModSecurity: Found another rule with the same id /etc/apache2/modsecurity-crs/coreruleset-4.3.0/rules # → The error is occurring in the rule REQUEST-922-MULTIPART-ATTACK.conf, so delete the three relevant entries or rename 922 to avoid this

-Regarding the latter error, it seems to occur depending on the ModSecurity version.
+Regarding the error in the latter half, it seems to be dependent on the ModSecurity version.

 As reported in this closed issue: